ManojJiSharma/gpl2/docs/src/token.md

 See https://docs.gemachain.com/apps/jsonrpc-api for more details.

-Additionally the versatile `getProgramAccounts` JSON RPC method can be employed in various ways to fetch SPL Token accounts of interest.
+Additionally the versatile `getProgramAccounts` JSON RPC method can be employed in various ways to fetch GPL Token accounts of interest.

 ### Finding all token accounts for a specific mint

-To find all token accounts for the `TESTpKgj42ya3st2SQTKiANjTBmncQSCqLAZGcSPLGM` mint:
+To find all token accounts for the `TESTpKgj42ya3st2SQTKiANjTBmncQSCqLAZGcGPLGM` mint:
 ```
 curl http://api.mainnet-beta.gemachain.com -X POST -H "Content-Type: application/json" -d '
   {